tencentcloudstack/terraform-provider-tencentcloud/website/docs/r/clb_listener_rule.html.markdown

 * `health_check_interval_time` - (Optional) Interval time of health check.
 The value range is 5-300 sec, and the default is 5 sec.
 * `health_check_switch` - (Optional) Indicates whether health check is enabled.
 * `health_check_unhealth_num` - (Optional) Unhealth threshold of health check, and the default is 3.
 If the unhealth result is returned 3 consecutive times, indicates that the forwarding is abnormal.
 The value range is 2-10.
-* `scheduler` - (Optional) Scheduling method of the CLB listener, and available values include 'WRR', 'IP HASH' and 'LEAST_CONN'.
+* `scheduler` - (Optional) Scheduling method of the CLB listener rules, and available values include 'WRR', 'IP HASH' and 'LEAST_CONN'.
 The default is 'WRR'.
 * `session_expire_time` - (Optional) Time of session persistence within the CLB listener.
 NOTES: Available when scheduler is specified as 'WRR', and not available when listener protocol is TCP_SSL.